businka/manuals/tls-1-2.rfc-4366.ru.md

-Dierks & Rescorla           Standards Track                    [Page 59]

-RFC 5246                          TLS                        August 2008

   1. Generate a string R of 48 random bytes

   2. Decrypt the message to recover the plaintext M

   3. If the PKCS#1 padding is not correct, or the length of message M is not exactly 48 bytes: pre_master_secret = R else If ClientHello.client_version <= TLS 1.0, and version number check is explicitly disabled: premaster secret = M else If M[0..1] != ClientHello.client_version: premaster secret = R
      else:
         premaster secret = M

    Although no practical attacks against this construction are known, Klima et al. [KPR03] describe some theoretical attacks, and therefore